Local solutions of General Relativity in the presence of the Trace Anomaly: Introduction

 An analytical SSS black hole (BH) solution has been found in Refs. \cite{Cai1}, where the so-called ``Type A'' anomaly has been studied up to one loop quantum corrections, and the logarithmic correction to the black-holes entropy has been computed.
 Moreover, in Ref. \cite{Cai2}, a second BH solution has been derived in Anti-De Sitter (AdS) space-time by considering a negative cosmological constant contribution.

-In this paper, similarly to the seminal works of Cai {\textit{et al.}} in \cite{Cai1, Cai2}, we analyze pseudo-spherically symmetric static (SSS) solutions of GR in presence of trace anomaly.
-We will maintain the focus on SSS space-time in presence of one loop trace anomaly and we enlarge the discussion for generic topological case.
-We reconsider BH solutions in vacuum and non vacuum case and we derive for wormhole (WH) solutions, both of Type-A case and not.
-We propose two new solutions, showing that traversable wormholes can be reproduced by considering quantum effects without the presence exotic matter.
+In this paper, similarly to the seminal works of Cai {\textit{et al.}} in \cite{Cai1, Cai2}, we analyze pseudo-spherically symmetric static (SSS) solutions of GR in the presence of trace anomaly.
+We will maintain the focus on SSS space-time in the presence of one loop trace anomaly and we enlarge the discussion for generic topological cases.
+We reconsider BH solutions in vacuum and non-vacuum cases and we derive for wormhole (WH) solutions, both of Type-A case and not.
+We propose two new solutions, showing that traversable wormholes can be reproduced by considering quantum effects without the presence of exotic matter.

 The paper is organized as follows.
 In Sec. {\bf 2} we introduce the equations of motion of GR with trace anomaly on topological SSS space-time.
 In Sec. {\bf 3} we reconsider BH solutions in vacuum and non-vacuum cases.
 Sec. {\bf 4} is devoted to WH metrics, here we derive and discuss two new solutions.
 Conclusions and final remarks are given in Sec. {\bf 5}.